akazukin5151/approportionment/README.md

     - Every voter is determined by the x and y seeds
     - The x and y seeds are determined by the election seed
     - The election seed is determined by the user seed

+- Specify the seed in the webui, add to JSON
+    - Might as well add more things to the JSON now, like reversing colormap, colorwheel rotation, etc

 - The voter sample and stv party discipline probability is still not reproducible

+More electoral systems:

+- STAR-PR
+- Random ballot
+    - In an election with `n` seats, randomly pick `n` ballots
+    - This is proportional because this is just a random sample of voters
+- Plurality bloc just for the lolz

 ### WebUI